sgc-11/Python_repository/README.md

-# Python Repository for Simón acquired knowlegde
+# Python Repository for Simón's acquired knowlegde

 1. Python_Softserve
    * From Advanced Python course from Softserve